ruby-processing/JRubyArt/_k9methods/methods_summary.md

 {% endhighlight %}

 ### web_to_color_array method
-A convenience method that converts an array of web color strings to and array of 'color' int.
+A convenience method that converts an array of web color strings to an array of 'color' int.
 Particularly useful when working with the Joshua Davis Processing-HYPE library.
 {% highlight ruby %}
 WEB = %w(#CC6600 #CC9900 #FFFFFF).freeze
 web_to_color_array(WEB)